Hot start PCR: Modified primers

 Certain secondary structure may impede the functions of the primers.
 For example, oligonucleotides with a hairpin structure cannot act efficiently as a primer.
 However, after heating the reaction mix to the annealing temperature the primer will undergo a conformation change allowing the primer to form a linear structure instead, which enables the primer to attach to the target segment and begin PCR.
+Actually, there is a more stable configuration to the hairpin primers termed 'double-bubble' primers, that form a head to tail homodimer configuration that can be utilized both for reverse- transcription and for hot- start PCR.